 5. Subscriptions

 Monthly subscriptions to services like streaming platforms, gym memberships, or magazines are also fixed expenses.
-These costs remain stable unless you cancel or modify your subscriptions.
+These costs usually stay the same unless you cancel or modify your subscriptions.

 6. Property Taxes

 If you own a home, property taxes are another example of a fixed expense.
-The amount may change over time due to property assessments, but it's a regular financial obligation.
+The amount may change over time due to property assessments, but it's a relatively consistent expense.

 7. Childcare Costs